roman-milk/roman-milk.github.io/the-cursed-house-of-crow.md

+===

- ****** The Cursed House of Crow ****** byTheTalkMan© "Listen dear..."
+"Listen dear..."
 Madeline began, leaning forward, forcing her breasts into his still outstretched palms, filling his manly hands up again.
 "I could make you cum at any point, and my plan would probably work.
 But I haven't waited 300 years for probably.
 For this to work, I need not only your cum...
 I need your heart.
 I need your loyalty.
 And I will get it, whether you want it or not.
 By the end of this night, you will belong to me."

  Alex was in conflict.
 Her cunt had him so on edge that he could barely move without cumming inside her and filling her cunt with what felt like the biggest wad of cum he ever shot.
 He tried to pull his hands from her rack, but he had little room to maneuver, and his hands had minds of their own.
 Despite hating this woman, he loved squeezing her huge, soft tits.
 He couldn't stop himself.
 He was so on edge by the never-ending squeezing and tightening of her silky cunt that he couldn't control himself.
 Madeline looked over her shoulder.